 Simple English definitions for legal terms

-Read a random definition: collective bargaining
+Read a random definition: court of error

 The inquisitorial system is a way of conducting trials in which the judge is in charge of asking questions and deciding what information is needed to make a decision.
 This system is used in many countries, including those in Europe, Japan, and Central and South America.